The best alternatives to Google Ads

 Similar to keyword targeting in Google Ads, Microsoft Ads leverage search intent to target users—making it a good intent-based ad alternative.
 The average cost-per-click on Bing is about 70% cheaper than on Google (although it varies across industries).
 Microsoft Ads work a lot like Google Ads, but with a slightly different demographic and much smaller reach—and a lower price tag to match.

-But despite Microsoft Ads’ lower cost, the average conversion rate is much lower than Google’s—which means ad campaigns may be cheaper, but you’ll need to run more of them.
-And, ultimately, Microsoft Ads are fueled by the same type of data collection as Google Ads, making them susceptible to this same trend away from data collection.
+But despite Microsoft Ads’ lower cost, the average conversion rate is much lower than Google’s—which means ad campaigns may be cheaper, but you’ll likely need to run more of them to achieve comparable results.
+And, ultimately, Microsoft Ads are fueled by the same type of data as Google Ads, making them susceptible to this same trend away from data collection.

-In contrast to the Web 2.0 ad model that entails scraping every bit of user data to sell ad space, Web3 advertising is all about trust and consent.
+In contrast to the traditional ad model that entails scraping every bit of user data to sell ad space, private advertising is all about trust and consent.
 It’s about enabling users to make their own decisions about what types of tracking, cookies, and other things they’ll allow, and how their data can be used.

-Brave Ads is an entirely new ad model that’s tailored for the privacy-first world of Web3.
-In the privacy-focused Brave browser, users can opt in to view different types of ads, and earn rewards for their attention.
-Brave’s ad units vary from full-page New tab takeovers in the browser, to image-and-text cards in the Brave News feed, to push notifications.
+Brave’s ad units vary from keyword-driven search ads to full-page sponsored images in new browser tabs, to image-and-text cards in the Brave News feed and push notifications.
 And because Brave users have to opt in to earn rewards, they’re significantly more engaged and more likely to click through on ads.
 Advertisers generally see much higher ROI with Brave Ads:

 - 17% average lift in purchase intent